-This mushroom rice pilaf recipe is made with wild and long grain white rice, onions, chicken broth and mushrooms that are sauteed in butter.
-It’s a savory and totally satisfying side dish!
+Mushroom wild rice pilaf is made with wild and long grain white rice, onions, chicken broth and mushrooms that are sautéed in butter.
+It’s a savory, satisfying side dish.

 Did you know that wild rice is not rice?
 It’s a grass that grows in shallow waters in parts of the U.S. and Canada.
 The grass produces an edible grain that is long and black with a nutty flavor.
 It is usually combined with other rice and grains to make wild rice mixes.

 Find wild rice in the same section you find rice at most supermarkets.
-It will probably be packaged in a small box or bag and is usually sold in smaller quantities.
+It is typically packaged in a small box or bag and is usually sold in smaller quantities.
 It is a little pricy, but totally worth it.
-Use the extras to make this creamy chicken and wild rice soup.
+Use it to make this creamy chicken and wild rice soup and a ham and wild rice soup too.

 Ingredients